Quantum Link Homology via Trace Functor I: Background survey

+Small categories, functors, and natural transformations form a~strong bicategory $\ccat{Cat}$.
+A~left (resp.\ right) dual to a~functor $F$ is its left (resp.\ right) adjoint.
+Hence, not all 1--morphisms in $\ccat{Cat}$ are dualizable.

-\begin{example} The~mirror image $T^!$ of a~tangle $T$, obtained from the~flip of $\sfce\times I$, is both the~left and right dual of $T$.
-The~evaluation 2-morphism is obtained by revolving $T$ in four dimensions along the~input surface $\sfce\times\{0\}$, i.e.\ it is the~image of the~map $(p,t,s)\mapsto (p,t\cos(s\pi),t\sin(s\pi))$ with $(p,t)\in T$ and $s\in I$, suitable normalized (see Fig.~\ref{fig:ev-for-tangle}).
-The~coevaluation is defined dually by a~rotation along the~output surface $\sfce\times\{1\}$. \end{example}
+Tangles in a~thickened surface $\sfce\times I$ constitute a~bicategory $\TTan(\sfce)$, which objects are finite collections of points in $\sfce$, 1--morphisms are tangles with endpoints on $\sfce\times\partial I$, and 2--morphisms are tangle cobordisms.
+This bicategory has both left and right duals.
+Indeed, the~mirror image $T^!$ of a~tangle $T$, obtained by flipping $\sfce\times I$, is both the~left and right dual of $T$.
+The~evaluation 2-morphism is obtained by revolving $T$ in four dimensions along the~input surface $\sfce\times\{0\}$, i.e.\ it is the~image of the~map $(p,t,s)\mapsto (p,t\cos(s\pi),t\sin(s\pi))$ with $(p,t)\in T$ and $s\in I$, suitably normalized (see Fig.~\ref{fig:ev-for-tangle}).
+The~coevaluation is defined dually by a~rotation along the~output surface $\sfce\times\{1\}$.